IBM/guardium-helm/README.md

 5. **Results** are sent back to GDP for analysis and reporting
 6. **Helm** automates the deployment, scaling, and management of scanner pods

-> **Note:** While Helm deployment (Step 6) is the final step, it's the key automation piece that enables continuous, scalable vulnerability assessments across your database infrastructure.
+> **Note:** While Helm deployment (Step 5) is the final step, it's the key automation piece that enables continuous, scalable vulnerability assessments across your database infrastructure.

 ---

+## Prerequisites

+### Common Requirements (All Platforms)

+- ✅ GDP server deployed and accessible (port 8443 open)
+- ✅ Database instance created (cloud or on-premises)
+- ✅ Helm 3.0+
+- ✅ IBM Entitlement Key (for scanner image from cp.icr.io)
+- ✅ Sufficient cluster permissions (deployments, secrets, service accounts, namespaces/projects)

+### Platform-Specific Requirements

+#### Kubernetes (Vanilla, EKS)
+- ✅ Kubernetes 1.19+
+- ✅ `kubectl` configured with cluster access
+- ✅ Permissions to create namespaces, deployments, secrets, service accounts, HPA

+#### OpenShift
+- ✅ OpenShift 4.x
+- ✅ `oc` CLI configured with cluster access
+- ✅ Permissions to create projects and resources
+- ✅ Understanding of Security Context Constraints (SCC)

+---

 ## Complete Setup Guide

-Follow these steps in order to successfully deploy and configure the VA Scanner:
+Follow these steps in order to successfully deploy and configure the VA Scanner.

 ---

 ### Step 1: Deploy GDP Server 🖥️

-**Critical requirement:**
+**Critical requirements:**
-- The GDP Central Manager must be reachable from the cluster where the scanner runs.
+- The GDP Central Manager must be reachable from the cluster where the scanner runs
-- Port `8443` must be open from your **EKS / Kubernetes** cluster or your **OpenShift** cluster to the GDP Central Manager.
+- Port `8443` must be open from your cluster to the GDP Central Manager
-- Users must be able to log in to the GDP Central Manager and have CLI access to generate the API key used by the scanner.
+- You must have CLI access to generate the API key used by the scanner
-- The user you log in with must be able to run `grdapi` successfully on that GDP system.
+- The user must be able to run `grdapi` successfully on the GDP system

 **Recommended approach:**
 - Deploy GDP in any environment where your scanner cluster can reach it over `https://<gdp-host>:8443`